Author, debug, and deploy Rego policies from inside your AI client.

 npm (Claude Code, Cursor, VS Code)

 Register with one command via claude mcp add or drop the example JSON config into your client's MCP settings.
-Requires Node.js 20 or later and the OPA binary on PATH or via the OPA_BINARY env var.
+Requires Node.js 20 or later.
+The matching OPA binary is now bundled with the npm package automatically, so no separate OPA install is needed; an opa already on your PATH or set via OPA_BINARY still takes precedence.

 Docker (any client)